bytecodealliance/rfcs/accepted/wasmtime-baseline-compilation.md

 ### Integration with Wasmtime

 We plan to integrate the baseline compiler incrementally into Wasmtime, as an in-tree crate, `winch`.
-It will be introduced as a runtime feature, off by default[^3].
+It will be introduced as a compile-time feature, off by default.
 Taking as a guideline [Wasmtime's tiers of support](https://github.com/bytecodealliance/wasmtime/pull/4479), this means that the baseline compiler will be introduced as a Tier 3 feature.

-[^3]: Adding a compile time feature for configuration from the start might add unnecessary operational complexity i.e. making testing/fuzzing harder.

 In general, the development of the baseline compiler will be done in phases, each phase covering a specific set of features: